VictoriaChoy/victoriachoy.github.io/README.md

 <https://moive2.qupeiyin.com/home/show/share?id=MDAwMDAwMDAwMLGHyKqAobqWsbeIZQ>

-Project-based Learning about Sea Animals (Literacy, Natural Science and Arts)
+Project-based Learning about Sea Animals (3 years old, Literacy, Natural Science and Arts)

 ![image](https://user-images.githubusercontent.com/109213222/180644012-90f2853b-9e83-484c-afe3-fbd86cddc60b.png)

-3.1.3 A Collaborator and Dedicated Servant for the Learning Community
+1.3.
+A Collaborator and Dedicated Servant for the Learning Community

-3.1.4 A Life-long Inquirer
+1.4.
+A Life-long Inquirer

-3.3 Researches for Teaching
+1.5.
+A Researcher

-3.3.1 Assessment Design
+2.0 Assessment Design

-3.3.2 Universal-design Learning
+3.0 Universal-design Learning

-3.3.3 Differentiated Instruction
+4.0 Differentiated Instruction

-3.3.4 Visible thinking routines
+5.0 Visible thinking routines

-3.9 Cases
+6.0 Cases

-3.9.1 Early Learning Systems (1.5-12 years old)
+6.1 Early Learning Systems (1.5-12 years old)

-3.9.1.1 Reggio Emilia approach
+6.1.1 Reggio Emilia approach

-3.9.1.2 Montessori
+6.1.2 Montessori

-3.9.1.3 EYFS
+6.1.3 EYFS

-3.9.1.4 IB
+6.1.4 IB

-3.9.2 Unit of Inquiry
+7.0 Unit of Inquiry

-The unit is about fire, one of the five transdisciplinary elements of Chinese Wuxing.
+7.1 The unit is about fire, one of the five transdisciplinary elements of Chinese Wuxing.

 <https://drive.google.com/file/d/1AdfslAp7so1_hNYzXmHL3xhpi1R9Cojx/view?usp=sharing>

+7.2 The unit inquires about the transdisciplinary theme of "sharing the planet" within the local context in Shenzhen, a coastal city in South China.

-3.9.3 Curriculum Development
+8.0 Curriculum Development

-The one-year transdisciplinary curriculum framework for 5-6-year-olds was developed in the group project for the course of Professional Learning of the IB educator certificate.
+8.1 The one-year transdisciplinary curriculum framework for 5-6-year-olds was developed in the group project for the course of Professional Learning of the IB educator certificate.

 Final topic: international-mindedness